sourmash-bio/sourmash/doc/command-line.md

     ```

 - `lineage_summary` - the lineage summary format is most useful
  when comparing across metagenome queries.
 Each row is a lineage at the desired
  reporting rank.
 The columns are each query used for gather, with the fraction
  match reported for each lineage.
 This format is commonly used as input for many
  external multi-sample visualization tools.

 To generate `lineage_summary`, we add `--output-format lineage_summary` to the summarize
  command, and need to specify a rank to summarize.
 Here's the command for reporting
  `lineage_summary` for two queries (HSMA33MX, NTP_ADD_ME) summary at `species` level.

    ```
     sourmash tax summarize
-        --gather_results HSMA33MX_gather_x_gtdbrs202_k31.csv \
+        --gather-csv HSMA33MX_gather_x_gtdbrs202_k31.csv \
-        --gather_results NTP_ADD_ME_gather_x_gtdbrs202_k31.csv \
+        --gather-csv NTP_ADD_ME_gather_x_gtdbrs202_k31.csv \
         --taxonomy-csv gtdb-rs202.taxonomy.v2.csv \
         --output-format krona --rank species
    ```